 Although the five-year survival rates for patients with breast cancer are about 90%, melanoma 91% and primary brain cancer 25%, the five-year survival rates for patients with distant metastases are 24% for breast cancer, 16% for stage IV metastatic melanoma, and 2.9% for stage IV glioblastoma multiforme.

+The most intractable primary brain tumor (DIPG) occurs in children has one of the shortest life expectancies.
 Diffuse Intrinsic Pontine Glioma (DIPG) is a glioblastoma-like tumor in the brain stem and one of the most resistant of all cancers.
-DIPG primarily affects young children between 5 and 7 years old.
-No effective treatments exist for DIPG.
+DIPG primarily affects young children between 5 and 7 years old and these children survive less than one year after diagnosis.
+No effective treatments currently exist for DIPG.